Should we break up?

 Have you lost that spark, or just misplaced it?

-Most relationships become dull and predictable after a while.
+Some relationships become dull and predictable after a while.
 It’s just the way of life.
 The important thing is to figure out why the spark has gone.
 Is it because you’re used to each other, or has something happened?
 Are you fed up with your partner, or just the boring routine you’re stuck in?
 Are you both making enough effort?
 Would it help if you tried something new?

 Remember, any healthy relationship goes through ups and downs.
 So be careful not to react too quickly or rashly to a dip.
 Simply sit down with your partner and let them know how you’re feeling.